Growing Fresh Salad Greens Indoors

 Now that you have your containers and ideal growing conditions, it’s time to plant your salad greens and provide proper care:

-• Seeds or Seedlings: You can start your salad greens from seeds or purchase young seedlings from a local nursery or garden centre.
+• Seeds or Seedlings: You can start your salad greens from seeds or purchase young seedlings from a local nursery or garden center.
 Follow the instructions on the seed packet or consult the nursery for transplanting guidelines.

 • Soil and Fertilizer: Use a high-quality potting mix that is well-draining and rich in organic matter.
 Avoid heavy garden soil, as it may not provide the necessary aeration.
 Fertilize your plants with a balanced, water-soluble fertilizer according to the package instructions.